slothspot/wisp/README.md

 ## Highcharts

-These library includes links to [Highcharts](http://www.highcharts.com/).
-It does not include a copy of the source code, and does not modify the source code.
+These library includes copies of [Highcharts](http://www.highcharts.com/) source code.
+It does not modify the source code.

 [Highcharts](http://www.highcharts.com/) is available freely for non-commercial use under [Creative Common NonCommercial 3.0](http://creativecommons.org/licenses/by-nc/3.0/).
 It is **not** free for [non-commercial use](http://shop.highsoft.com/faq/non-commercial#what-is-non-commercial).